ziap/resumerator/readme.md

 ## Why?

-This project was created because I want to quickly adjust my resumes when there are updates or when I want to apply to a different position.
+This project was created because I want to quickly adjust my resumes when there are updates or when I want to apply to different positions.
 I also want to store my resumes in a human-readable, plain-text format for various reasons such as version control and ease of editing.